-National Informatics Centre, under Ministry of Communications and IT, Government of India has been providing IT solutions for State and Central Governments in India.
-NIC Kerala has chosen Free Software for many of its projects.
-Some notable projects by NIC in Free Software are listed below.
+National Informatics Centre, under Ministry of communications and IT, Government of India is providing IT solutions for State and Central Governments in India.
+NIC Kerala is doing a lot of its projects on Free Software.
+As like the DCSuite project, some notable projects of NIC in Free Software are listed below.